 One of the most significant and healthy changes over the last year has been the new energy and activism over HIV prevention work – and for the UK this is particulaly notable.

-Much of this has been focussed on PrEP – when leading research should have overturned 30 years of thinking based on persuading people to have less sex and only using condoms – two interventions that on their own are clearly not working on a population level.
+Much of this has been focused on PrEP – when leading research should have overturned 30 years of thinking based on persuading people to have less sex and only using condoms – two interventions that on their own are clearly not working on a population level.

 PrEP changes this – providing close to 100% efficacy and allow people to experience sex without fear.